There are many factors and features that affect the cost to replace furnace.

 Canadians living in rural areas will pay more for furnaces because of the lack of manufactures in the area.
 That said, servicing the unit becomes challenging for these residents resulting in low demand, so the brands sell the furnaces at a high price to make up for the cost of the operation.

 10. Warranty Of the Furnace

 Furnace warranties are the most important factors that influence its price.
-This is because the warranty offers protection to your furnace for years if you experience an issue with your unit.
-Several warranties could affect the cost to replace furnace.
+Warranties are important because they offer protection to your furnace for years if you experience an issue with your unit.
+Several warranties could affect the cost of replacing the furnace.

 - Manufacturer warranty: Makers of the HVAC equipment offer this warranty, covering any manufacturing errors and correlated repairs.
 When you register the unit within 60 days of installation, you qualify for special perks.
 The government regulates these warranties to protect the customer.
 This warranty is not mandatory.

 - Extended warranties: This is a service contract offered and paid for outside of the manufacturer warranty.
-You can purchase this warranty while purchasing the furnace or opt to sign up afterwards.
+You can purchase this warranty while purchasing the furnace or opt to sign up afterward.
 This warranty prolongs the coverage past the original warranty.
-It can influence the cost to replace furnace when purchasing one.
+It can influence the cost of replacing a furnace when purchasing one.

 11. Types of Furnace

 There are many kinds of furnaces, all quite different.
 Generally, there are three types of furnaces:

 - Two-Stage with an (ECM) and

 Each type of furnace has a similar BTU but might have different efficiency.
 The type of furnace can influence the initial cost as well as monthly energy bills.

 For instance, a furnace with a highly efficient motor (electronically commutated motor or ECM) can save up to 15% energy use.
 A modulating furnace has an efficiency rating in the high 90s and will most likely cost more.